OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 View the full source code for this step [here](https://github.com/OlajideOlagunju/GCP_Mage_Data_Pipeline/blob/main/6.%20Mage%20ETL/extract_phase.py).

 In addition, we also need to get the last ID for each of the tables in MariaDB/BigQuery so that when our batch pipeline runs, it appends new surrogate IDs for each element in the tables, making sure there is no clash of IDs.
-Hence, we will create another 'data loader' block as part of our Extraction phase and which will later on feed our Transformation phase.
+Hence, I'll create another 'data loader' block as part of our Extraction phase which will later on feed the Transformation phase.

 Here is a snippet of the code that'll help us do that: